simonlast/billy/README.md

 The goal of the project is to create a very small, easy-to-understand set of features which can combine to create complex and fun interactions.

+This project was inspired by [Isla](http://github.com/maryrosecook/isla), a project by [Mary Rose Cook](http://github.com/maryrosecook).

 Please fork to help out, or submit an issue if you find a bug.

 #[Try it out.](http://billylang.jit.su)